ant-design/ant-design-pro-site/docs/upgrade-v2.en-US.md

 order: 2
 title: Upgrade to V2
 type: Introduction
-important: true
 ---

-In addition to many features in the Ant Design Pro 2.0 release, we've also upgraded the front-end build tool from roadhog to [UmiJS] (https://umijs.org/) (referred to as umi).
+In addition to many features in the Ant Design Pro 2.0 release, we've also upgraded the front-end build tool from roadhog to [UmiJS](https://umijs.org/) (referred to as umi).
 The reason that we say upgrading instead of replacing, is that umi is more than just a front-end build tool.
 It also includes a routing and plugin system for building a complete React application.

 If you want to add features from Ant Design Pro 2.0 to your original project and port the 2.0 code to your project, you should migrate your project from roadhog to umi.
 This document will guide you through the migration process.
-Before that, you may want to read umi's [documentation] (https://umijs.org/guide/) so that you have a preliminary understanding of umi.
+Before that, you may want to read umi's [documentation](https://umijs.org/guide/) so that you have a preliminary understanding of umi.
 This will be helpful for your migration work.
 The following is an overview of the steps for migration, and there will be more details later.

 Note: This migration guide is based on the latest v1 version.
-You can find the changes in the [commit] (https://github.com/ant-design/ant-design-pro/commit/dc2118db78f9b2b7072051fea558e8d1386ce34c).
+You can find the changes in the [commit](https://github.com/ant-design/ant-design-pro/commit/dc2118db78f9b2b7072051fea558e8d1386ce34c).
 This commit is for reference only and cannot be directly applied to your project.
 If your version is too old, there may be some small differences.
 Please migrate with the specific situation.

 ## Migration Steps Overview

 - Change the dependency in `package.json` from roadhog to umi.
 - Modify the settings in `.webpackrc.js` to `config/config.js`.
 - Change the `src/routes` directory name to pages. pages is the defined umi directory.
 - Remove `src/models/index.js`.
 In umi, the dva models in the models folder will be automatically loaded.